opensearch-project/documentation-website/_migrations/index.md

 ### Architecture overview

-The Migration assistant architecture is based on the use of an AWS Cloud infrastructure, but most tools are designed to be cloud-independent.
+The Migration Assistant architecture is based on the use of an AWS Cloud infrastructure, but most tools are designed to be cloud independent.
 A local containerized version of this solution is also available.

 The design deployed in AWS is as follows:

 ![Migration architecture overview]({{site.url}}{{site.baseurl}}/images/migrations/migration-architecture-overview.svg)

 1. Client traffic is directed to the existing cluster.
-2. An Application Load Balancer (ALB) with capture proxies relays traffic to a source while replicating data to Amazon Managed Streaming for Apace Kafka (AWS MSK).
+2. An Application Load Balancer with capture proxies relays traffic to a source while replicating data to Amazon Managed Streaming for Apache Kafka (Amazon MSK).
 3. Using the migration console, you can initiate metadata migration to establish indexes, templates, component templates, and aliases on the target cluster.
 4. With continuous traffic capture in place, you can use a `reindex-from-snapshot` process to capture data from your current index.
-4. Once `reindex-from-snapshot` is complete, captured traffic is replayed from AWS MSK to the target cluster by the traffic replayer.
+4. Once `reindex-from-snapshot` is complete, captured traffic is replayed from Amazon MSK to the target cluster by the traffic replayer.
 5. Performance and behavior of traffic sent to the source and target clusters are compared by reviewing logs and metrics.
-6. After confirming the target cluster’s functionality meets expectations, clients are redirected to the new target.
+6. After confirming that the target cluster's functionality meets expectations, clients are redirected to the new target.